shawnliujw/slack-approval-citadel/README.md

 ## how to use
 1. `yarn start`
-2. use api `POST /approval` to registry the approval process
+2. use api `POST /approval/registry` to register the approval process
 ```js
 const params = {
     namespace: 'kezhaozhao/es-search', //CI_PROJECT_NAME